DerekSelander/dsdump/docs/index.md

 ```
 You gotta ❤️ the ugly formatting of the `hexdump` command...

-Start at offset 12488 (or your equivalent on your machine) with the `-s` option.
+Start at offset 12488 (or your equivalent on your compilation) with the `-s` option.
 After that, there's the huge formatted output string declared by the `-e` option.
 Breaking it down:
 * The `1/4 "%08x "` part will output the first 4 byte column that references the `n_un` union (containing the 4 byte `n_strx` value in the `nlist_64` struct).
 The 1 in the 1/4 says to do it one time for a size of 4 bytes.
 The `"%08x "` says to display this 4 byte value in hex and make sure to pad it with up to 8 zeros if needed.
 A single byte (eight 1's or 0's, AKA bits) can occupy 2 digits in hex, so an easy rule is to multiply the size of your data by 2 when printing it in hex.
 To hammer this concept home, the decimal value 255 (aka 2^8) will have the hex value 0xFF.
 * The process repeats again.
 The ` 1/1 "%02x "` value says to print one byte only once (for the `n_type` value in the `nlist_64` struct) and format the output to have 2 bytes in hex.
 * The same process is repeated for the `n_sect` value which is also a type of `uint8_t`.